 Back from September 2019, I bring you the very 1st and very early glimpse at which I guess #Apple will unveil as #iPhoneXI!!!
 Yes, time has already come to meet the new #iPhone through gorgeous 5K renders made on behalf of new coming Partner @digitindia -> https://t.co/b6SxFUS2tx pic.twitter.com/97jrlTHQ5G— Steve H.McFly (@OnLeaks) January 6, 2019

-The square concept was backed up in Mar 2019 by Macotakara's sources among the Chinese supply chain, although there remain fans of an alternative theory:
+The square concept was backed up in Mar 2019 by Macotakara's sources among the Chinese supply chain, and by a supposedly leaked component of the chassis:

 This render from January 2019, based on leaked information by Steve Hemmerstoffer and posted by Compareraja, puts the rear triple camera at the centre of the chassis - a major departure from all previous iPhone designs (although plenty of Android phones look like this).